SkywardApps/popcorn/docs/dotnet/DotNetTutorialExpandFrom.md

 }
 ```

-We want to declare a projection:
+We want to create a projection:
 ```csharp
 public class EmployeeProjection
 {